Will Magnus

 Doctor William Maxwell "Will" Magnus is a fictional character appearing in American comic books published by DC Comics.
 A brilliant scientist who occasionally suffers from debilitating mental illness, he is responsible for creating the Metal Men and serves as a general robotics expert among the superhero community.
 Magnus first appeared in Showcase #37 (April 1962), and was created by Robert Kanigher and Ross Andru.

 Magnus has been adapted into various media outside comics, including television series and films.
 He has been voiced by Corey Burton, C. Thomas Howell, Townsend Coleman, Phil LaMarr, and Alan Tudyk.

 Fictional character biography

 Will Magnus is an esteemed scientist and the creator of the Metal Men, who possess a form of artificial intelligence derived from "responsometers".
-In an attempt to boost sales of the comic book, Magnus was temporarily reimagined as a fugitive bent on world conquest after a mad dictator brainwashes him.
+The method through which Doc Magnus created the Metal Men has varied over years with various writers.
+Initially, the Metal Men were blank slates equipped with responsometers, devices which generated their intelligence and personalities.

+In an attempt to boost sales of the comic book, the characters underwent vast changes.
+The Metal Men assumed human alter egos, while Magnus became a fugitive scientist dedicated to global conquest.
+His personality change was credited to having been kidnapped, reawakened, and brainwashed by a mad dictator.
+Sales plunged instead and the comic was not printed for a few years.
+Eventually, Metal Men was picked up again with Magnus's sanity restored and he returned to assist his Metal Men.

 The 1993 Metal Men miniseries reveals that the responsometers were not responsible for the Metal Men's sentience and that the Metal Men were imprinted with the intellects and personalities of real people during a lab accident.
 At the climax of the miniseries, Gold is killed and Magnus mortally wounded.
-He transfers his consciousness into the green robot Veridium and becomes the leader of the Metal Men.
+Magnus transfers his consciousness into the green robot Veridium and becomes the leader of the Metal Men.